Washington District Improves Bus Operations, Customer Service With Bytecurve - School Transportation News

 When the district implemented Bytecurve in September of 2020, in-person training wasn’t possible due to COVID-19.
 However, Dutton said that setup did not require much training, which was a testament to how user-friendly the software is.

-Bytecurve also did most of the heavy lifting on the initial setup and make things “automagically” happen, he quipped.
+Bytecurve also did most of the heavy lifting on the initial setup and made things “automagically” happen, he quipped.

+Bytecurve 360 is built specifically for student transportation by student transportation experts with decades of industry experience.

-Bytecurve understands the daily challenges of transporting millions of students to and from their schools safely and on time, with practically no margin for error.
+We understand the daily challenges of transporting millions of students to and from their schools safely and on time, with practically no margin for error.
 Our solutions and services are designed to address some of these challenges with targeted tools to help you manage your daily operations.
-Learn more at bytecurve360.com.